RPasecky/Python-production-template/docs/faq.md

     pkg_name
     The namespace of your Python package.
 This should be Python import-friendly.

+    conda_base_dir
+    This shows the install directory of your conda package.
+Used to build your conda environment post install

+    conda_env_name
+    Set this value to determin your conda env name, defaults to variation on your package name

     project_short_description
     A 1-sentence description of what your Python package does.